neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

   use cases that display the same component/widget.
 - [WerkbankFolder](../werkbank/WerkbankFolder-class.html) - A folder grouping multiple use cases, components, or other folders.

-Here is an example of how to use the [builder](../werkbank/WerkbankParentNode/builder.html)s on the parent nodes to configure multiple use cases at once:
+This example shows how to use the [builder](../werkbank/WerkbankParentNode/builder.html)s on the parent nodes to configure multiple use cases at once:
 ```dart
 WerkbankRoot get root => WerkbankRoot(